NAB notices to Durrani, other PPP leaders over varsity jobs

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-KARACHI: The National Accountability Bureau (NAB) has summoned Sindh Assembly Speaker Agha Siraj Durani and other Pakistan People's Party leaders for issuing recommendation letters to the Vice-Chancellor of Benazir Bhutto Shaheed University Lyari (BBSUL), Karachi, for appointments of their favorite candidates in the university.
+KARACHI: The NAB has summoned Sindh Assembly Speaker Agha Siraj Durani and other Pakistan People's Party leaders for issuing recommendation letters to the Vice-Chancellor of Benazir Bhutto Shaheed University Lyari (BBSUL), Karachi, for appointments of their favorite candidates in the university.